 The cancellations came after political, church and civic leaders asked Castlewood to engage again in negotiations with the union.
 The Pleasanton City Council also approved a resolution asking the club to end the lockout and resume negotiations.

 The union represents Bay Area hotel and restaurant workers and also 61 bartenders, kitchen helpers, waiters and other unionized hourly employees at Castlewood.
-It rejected a new contract offer from Castlewood that would freeze wages while also adding monthly fees for those with family health care policies, which have been paid up to now by Castlewood.
+It rejected a new contract offer from Castlewood that would freeze wages while also charging those with family health care policies, which have been paid up to now by Castlewood.
 Castlewood said it would continue to provide single-member insurance coverage without charge, but others would have to pay $739 a month for family coverage.

 With the average wage of union workers at Castlewood now $12.52 an hour, the union said its workers could not afford the new premiums.